leojahrens/scatterfit/README.md

 ## Distribution of the independent variable

 The option `xdistribution()` includes a kernel density plot that shows the distribution of the x-variable in the plot.
 Setting it to `xdistribution(auto)` will have scatterfit automatically look for an appropiate position and height of the density.
 While this is great for quick plotting, using `xdistribution(a b)` allows the use to input their own baseline position and height, where a is the position and b the height.
-The option is especially helpful in combination with `by()`
+The option is especially helpful in combination with `by()`.
+The bandwidth of the kernel density can be set with `xdistrbw()`.

 ```
 scatterfit pinc_net age, binned xdistribution(.5 .35)